srinipandiyan/Capstone-Urban-Pulse/README.md

 # Urban Pulse - Capstone

 ## Overview
 [Urban Pulse](https://urbanpulse.onrender.com) is a web application designed to assist users in making informed decisions regarding traveling, moving, or relocating to urban areas across the world.
 We aim to provide valuable metrics for ease-of-comparison among cities, such as cost-of-living, education, safety, and more.
 The target demographic includes students, potential home-buyers, and professionals seeking to relocate.
+To run locally, install the requirements.txt file, startup a PostgreSQL database, and launch the server with the following command: `flask run`.

 ## Features
 Here are the key features implemented by Urban Pulse: